curityio/react-native-haapi-example/README.md

 ## 1. Set up a React Native Environment

 Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup).\
-Follow the React Native instructions until the `Creating a new application` step.
+Follow the React Native instructions and ensure that you can run a basic app.

 ## 2. Deploy the Curity Identity Server